Guide to locking your bike

 How to lock your bike

 Whatever you do, lock your bike.
 I cannot emphasise this enough.
 Lots of cyclists just ‘nip’ into a shop only to find their bike gone on coming out.
 Without a lock, anyone can steal your bike.
+You only need to take your eyes off it for a few seconds for someone to ride away on it.
 If it’s locked, only lock-breakers can attempt it.

 Lock your bike according to value.
-This means, lock your frame first, then your back wheel, then your front wheel.
+This means, lock your frame first, then your back wheel, then the front.

 Lock at the lowest point of the ‘M’ or ‘U’ on the Sheffield stand.